hoseinmufti/PR-Logger-Railway/README.md

 #### Description:
 PR Logger is a web application designed to manage purchase request (PR) forms.
 The application allows users to create, view, revise, and track revisions of PRs.
 It is built using Flask as the web framework and SQLite as the database.
 The application also supports session management and is configured to be deployed on Railway using a `nixpacks.toml` file.

+## Motivation
+At my previous workplace, purchase requests were handled using Excel, which was tedious and inefficient.
+For instance, assigning a PR number required manually checking the last number and adding one, often leading to mistakes where two requests shared the same number.

+Formatting issues were another challenge—adding a new row would break the layout, requiring formulas to be manually reapplied.
+Additionally, there was no centralized system to track purchase requests; they were stored in folders, sometimes misplaced, renamed, or even accidentally deleted.

+Revisions were even more frustrating.
+Since everything was done locally in Excel, updates weren’t automatically shared, leading to inconsistencies across the organization.
+When a request needed revision, we had to recreate it from scratch before converting it to PDF, resulting in unnecessary redundancy.

+This project was created to eliminate these inefficiencies, streamline the process, and ensure accuracy and consistency.

 ## Features

 ### Home Page